zhouanbo/pipelinedog/README.md

 **inputlists**: An array containing *Inputlists*, which is later selected by *LEASH* expressions.

 **options**: An array of strings that correspond to each of the static input that is normally used in the pipeline step.
-The places that the dynamic inputs (input, output or label) come in should each be indicated by {INPUT}, {OUTPUT} and {LABEL}.
+The places you wish to be replaced by a LEASH expression should each be marked by uppercase keywords wrapped by curly brackets.
+For example: {INPUT}, {OUTPUT}, {LABEL} or {LOG}.

+**[keyword]_option**: A series of options that defined by LEASH expressions.
+The naming of these options should follow the convention of [a lowercase keyword]_option, so that the outcome of the expression will replace the uppercase [keyword] marks in the previous *options*.
+Some suggested keyword options are listed below:

-**input_option**: A string containing a *LEASH* expression that return the dynamic input option of the pipeline step.
-The %INPUT% placeholder in the option key will be replaced by the return of the *LEASH* expression.
+- *input_option*: specify the dynamic input of the pipeline step.

-**output_option**: A string containing a *LEASH* expression whose return will replace the {OUTPUT} placeholder in the option key.
-When the expression has 'l' as the arrangement method, the return should be the same length as the expression return in *input_option*.
-Sometimes the *output_option* can be a static input (eg: a pipeline step that needs a output folder and the folder needs be somewhere else than the default "project_folder/pipeline_step_name/" path), in which case a string can be used instead of an expression.

-**label_option**: A string containing a *LEASH* expression that could be used to replace %LABEL% placeholder in the option.
+- *output_option*: specify the output of the pipeline step.

+- *label_option*: specify labels of experimental conditions that some tools may require.

+- *log_option*: specify the path of logs.

+**output_files**: An array containing the actual file output of the pipeline step.
+LEASH expression can be used as a string in the array with the LEASH 'a'A *Arrangement*, it will later be converted into multiple parsed files.
+If both dynamic outputs and static outputs need to be specified, a short format is necessary since long format (specifying the output files as an LEASH object) will block you from specifying other static file paths.

-**output_files**: A array containing the actual output of the pipeline step.
-Notice the difference between *output_files* and *output_option*: *output_option* is required by the pipeline step, and is supplied to it directly; *output_option*, however, is required by PipelineDog and used to generate the *Inputlist* for the next pipeline step.
-In cases that files as the *output_option*, the two keys are relatively the same,  a removal of the *Arrangement* segment from *output_option* expression can return an array for *output_files*.
-In cases that folders as the *output_option*, one need to specify the files inside the folder that needed by next pipeline step to have them generated in the *Inputlist*.
+>Notice the difference between *output_files* and suggested *output_option*: *output_option* is required by the pipeline step and supplied to it directly; *output_option*, however, is required by PipelineDog and used to generate the *Inputlist* for the next pipeline step.

+***Direct Pipe***

->***Note for pipes:*** To implement direct pipes between tools, there are two ways:
+To implement direct pipes between tools, there are two ways:
 - Defining the pipe in *invoke* by using process substitution "`< <()`" syntax from BASH
 - Defining the pipe as an option by using pipe "`|`" syntax from BASH

->Details of implementation are shown in the examples.
+Details of implementation are shown in the examples.

 ## Use Cases